abchk1234/chkaur/README.md

-Check repo packages for updates against packages in the AUR
+Check repo packages for updates against packages in the AUR.

 ## Files used

-packagelist.txt: Contains list of packages to be checked for updates
+### pkglist.txt: Contains list of packages to be checked for updates

-A single line can contain one or 2 packages.
+A single line can contain one or two packages.

 For example, if one wants to check package "downgrade" in repo and AUR, simply
 <pre> downgrade </pre>